Rattlesnake (1995 film)

 Rattlesnake is a 1995 Nigerian action film written and directed by Amaka Igwe and produced by Austin Awulonu.
-It's the director's first foray into making a feature-length film and was made in 3 parts.
-It featured Francis Duru, Okechukwu Igwe, Nkem Owoh, Anne Njemanze and Ernest Obi.
+It was Igwe's first feature-length film and was released in three parts.
+The film stars Francis Duru, Okechukwu Igwe, Nkem Owoh, Anne Njemanze and Ernest Obi.

 Synopsis

 Rattlesnake tells the story of Ahanna Okolo who loses his father under suspicious circumstances as a child and ventures into a life of crime.
 Following the death of his father, Ahanna's uncle becomes his stepfather as he marries his mother.
 Ahanna's uncle sends Ahanna and his siblings to the village while he takes over Ahanna's father's property in Lagos.
 Ahanna ventures into crime and fends for his siblings with the proceeds of his criminal dealings.
 He goes on to lead a double life posing as a respectable businessman and also as an armed robber, secretly.
 He however turns a new leaf when his crimes are exposed.